 These cases can be complex.
 It can be helpful to reach out to a qualified criminal defense attorney if you believe that one or more of these defenses is an option in your case.

-Contact Our Columbus Sex Crimes Lawyers Today for Help
+Contact Our Columbus Sex Crimes Lawyer Today for Help

 If you have been accused of a sex crime, you have the right to have an attorney represent you throughout the proceedings.
 But, keep in mind that you don’t need to wait until you are formally charged to contact a criminal defense attorney in Columbus for legal advice.
-Even if you are only being investigated, the legal team at Koenig & Owen can assist you with this process and advise you on how best to respond.
+Even if you are only being investigated, the legal team at the Law Office of James D. Owen, LLC can assist you with this process and advise you on how best to respond.
 Call our law office today for a free consultation.